xhebox/bstruct/README.md

 for convenience, slice has three **reading** modes:

-- modelen: mark tag 'length' as a program. prog should return the slice length before reading. zero length skip. and if elem is of basic type, it speeds up by a hack, but took a double space. array internally is implemented as a modelen slice.
+- modelen: mark tag 'length' as a program. prog should return the slice length before reading. non-positive length skip. and if elem is of basic type, it offers a high speed. array internally is implemented as a modelen slice.
-- modesize: mark tag 'size' as a program. prog should return the space in bytes before readning. zero size skip. and if elem is of basic type, it becomes modelen. or it's modeeof with a limitedreader.
+- modesize: mark tag 'size' as a program. prog should return the space in bytes before readning. non-positive skip. and if elem is of basic type, it becomes modelen. or it's modeeof with a limitedreader.
-- modeeof: it will read until EOF, EOF is not an error.
+- modeeof: it will read until EOF, EOF is not an error. if reader is of type bytes.Reader or bytes.Buffer, while its child is of fix-sized, it becomes modelen.

-slice defaults to modeeof, if `v.Len() != 0` at runtime, it goes to modelen.
+slice defaults to modeeof, if its child is fix-sized, it goes to modelen eventually.

-as modesize, modeeof is not able to prealloc the slice, growing slice will leave useless buffer there, which may occupy times of space than the original data size.

-there're two global variables can be tuned:

-- SliceAccelThreshold: modelen does not pick the hack method until it has a larger length.
-- SliceInitLen: modeof, the initial guess length.

 ```go
 Int16 []int16